-How to sew leather with a home sewing machine
+How to sew leather with a home sewing machine, including a video tutorial

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links are identified with (affiliate link) after the link or a commissions earned statement above the link(s).

 - Let go of the idea of perfection

 - Use a rotary cutter, mat and ruler